 - Chocolate Mug Cake

 - Preheat the oven to 350°F. Spray two 9" round cake pans with non-stick spray.
 Place a piece of parchment paper in the bottom of each pan.
 Spray parchment.

 - Whisk together flour, sugar, cocoa, baking soda, baking powder, and salt in a large mixing bowl.

 - Add the milk, eggs, vanilla extract, and oil.
 Beat with a hand mixer till well combined.
 Slowly pour in the boiling water and beat till smooth.

 - Divide batter between two pans.
 Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 8-10 minutes, then invert onto cooling racks.
 Cool completely.

 - Spread half of the frosting onto one of the cakes.
 Add the second layer, then spread the remaining frosting on top.

 - Whisk together milk, egg yolks, and sugar in a heavy saucepan.
 Add the butter.
 Cook and stir over medium heat till thickened, about 10-12 minutes.

 - Let cool for about 10 minutes, then stir in the vanilla, coconut, and pecans.
-Cool completely before frosting cake.
+Refrigerate for at least 30 minutes before adding to cake.